2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 About 40% of the students majoring in philosophy and religious studies at the school are women while 60% are male.

 The in-demand bachelor’s degree programs at University of Chicago helped the school earn the #2 place on this year’s ranking of the most popular philosophy and religious studies schools in the Great Lakes Region .
-Located in the large city of Chicago, UChicago is a private not-for-profit college with a large student population.
+Located in the city of Chicago, UChicago is a private not-for-profit school with a large student population.

 About 41% of the students majoring in philosophy and religious studies at the school are women while 59% are male.